Choosing a Major & Minor

 Be patient with and kind to yourself, and have fun exploring who you are and what gets you smiling while talking.
 You never know where you’ll serendipitously end up.

-Hosea Chen is a rising fourth-year at UC Berkeley majoring in cognitive science and minoring in creative writing and data science.
+Hosea Chen, Class of 2024, majored in cognitive science and minored in creative writing and data science.

 Want More?